Use climbing plants to transform your stucture into a beautiful garden feature.

 There are also many useful books available.

-There are three books, in particular that I would recommend:
+There are two books, in particular, that I would recommend:

 A fabulous book, with accurate, clear pictures.
 It covers a huge range of plants, showing many varieties of the same species.
 There are several ways you can use this book: